Efstathia-Soufleri/DP-ImgSyn/README.md

 # DP-ImgSyn

+This code is related to the paper titled, "DP-ImgSyn: Dataset Alignment for Obfuscated, Differentially Private Image Synthesis"

 **A non-generative Differentially Private Image Synthesis (DP-ImgSyn) framework to sanitize and release confidential data with DP guarantees to address these issues.**

 ### Setup